tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/02-Stu_Bossy_Words/README.md

 Once you create the function, answer the following questions:

-* Question 1: How many articles talk about yen?
+* Question 1: How many articles discuss yen?
-* Question 2: How many articles talk about Japan or banks?
+* Question 2: How many articles discuss Japan or banks?
-* Question 3: How many articles talk about England or dealers?
+* Question 3: How many articles discuss England or dealers?

 ### Hint